f-droid/fdroid-website/_posts/2018-09-14-twif-21-vms-donated-and-tor-browser-goes-android.md

   On the heels of that comes the 0.14.1 hotfix, which fixes NewPipe after a change on YouTube's side basically [broke everything](https://forum.f-droid.org/t/help-fail-newspipe-why/3800).
 Also includes a fix for long links in video descriptions.

-* **[Nextcloud Talk](https://f-droid.org/app/com.nextcloud.talk2)** 3.0.0 is out.
-(Or 4.0.
-Who even knows anymore?)
-Now with video verification, ability to share files in a chat, easier chat handling and logging, and just generally a better experience.
-Read the [official blog post](https://nextcloud.com/blog/nextcloud-talk-4.0-is-out/) for the juicy details.

 * We now have **[OsmAnd~](https://f-droid.org/app/net.osmand.plus)** 3.2 beta in the repo which is supposed to fix Android 8 rendering performance issues, and fixes a crash on startup that occurred with non-latin maps.
 This update won't be automatically suggested to you unless you have "Unstable updates" enabled in the F-Droid app, but you can expand the "Versions" tab and install it manually.
 Note that this is a beta version: proceed at your own risk.

 * **[QKSMS](https://f-droid.org/app/com.moez.QKSMS)**, a material design replacement for the stock AOSP messaging app, was updated from 3.4.5 to 3.5.3, with initial SMS backup and restore, direct share support, smoother scrolling for MMS messages,  and _many_ bug fixes.